kziemski/exstruct/docs/api.md

 # API Reference

 This page shows the primary APIs, minimal runnable examples, expected outputs, and the dependencies required for optional features.
 Hyperlinks are included when `include_cell_links=True` (or when using `mode="verbose"`).
-Auto page-break areas are COM-only and appear when auto page-break extraction/output is enabled.
+Auto page-break areas are COM-only and appear when auto page-break extraction/output is enabled (CLI exposes the option only when COM is available).

 ## TOC